hackclub/winter/rhythmfpv.md

+---
-+ name: "rhythm-fpv"
+name: "@rhythm-fpv"
-+ project: "Racing FPV Drone Build"
+project: "Racing FPV Drone Build"
+---

 # "Racing FPV Drone Build"
 THESE ARE NOT PRE ASSEMBLED KITS, IT REQUIRES A LOT OF EXPERIENCE AND IS A TOUGH, COMPETETIVE AND EXPENSIVE HOBBY WHICH EVERYONE WOULD LOVE